MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Results Discussion

 \subsection{AD Classification}

-In addition to the quality of images, potential clinical utility of the generated scans is of great significance in the medical domain.
-Hence, we evaluate the models on their capability to synthesize PET scans that improve AD diagnostic accuracy. \\
+In addition to the quality of images, the potential clinical utility of the generated scans is of great significance in the medical domain.
+Hence, we evaluate the models' capability to synthesize PET scans that improve AD diagnostic accuracy.

-We performed two sets of classification experiments: (a) A 5-fold cross-validation experiment using the Paired dataset where 4 folds were used to train both the generation and classification networks followed by testing on the remaining fold. (b) The generation models were used as data augmentation tools by training them on Paired dataset.
+We conducted the two classification experiments as follows: (a) A 5-fold cross-validation experiment using the Paired dataset where 4 folds were used to train both the generation and classification networks followed by testing on the remaining fold. (b) The generation models were used as data augmentation tools by training them on the Paired dataset.
 The trained models were used to complete the Incomplete dataset by synthesizing the missing PET scans.
 AD classification was then conducted on the completed dataset.

-Classification results across all metrics for these two experiments shown in Tables \ref{table:class402} and \ref{table:class581} respectively.
-As the results clearly indicate, the proposed GLA-GAN provides better AD classification accuracy compared to the competing methods.
+Classification results across all metrics for these two experiments are shown in Tables \ref{table:class402} and \ref{table:class581}, respectively.
+The results clearly indicate that the proposed GLA-GAN provides better AD classification accuracy than the competing methods.
 We could not perform a direct comparison with the state-of-the-art classification due to differing experimental settings, particularly in terms of paired and completed data availability.
 These variations in dataset preparation and evaluation protocols make it challenging to ensure a fair and meaningful comparison.